-3. Jamborees will have two distances: 3km and 5km.
-If either distance is not possible due to location restrictions, the host should make an effort to make the distances as close as possible to those listed here.
+3. The Jamboree race distance is 3km.
+If this distance is not possible due to location restrictions, the host should make an effort to make the distances as close as possible to those listed here.
 All distances will be precisely measured by the host and shared with participating schools.
+(May 2023)

 4. Schools should send a list of runners to the host in advance to prepare name labels, if requested.
 Linking a document on the MS KAIAC website information page is recommended.

 5. Uniforms are not required, but encouraged.

 6. Students are not allowed to run with earphones or while listening to music.

 7. Students will be assigned a number to be used at all jamborees that season.
 Jamboree hosts may decide to use whichever system/app they choose for recording jamboree results.

 i.
 The course will be 3,000 meters in length for both boys and girls.

 ii.
 The end of season tournament will be held simultaneously with the final jamboree.

 iii.
 Each school must designate their seven official tournament runners for each gender prior to the race.

 iv.
 Teams must have a minimum of five official runners complete the course to qualify for the team championship.